 If you’re looking for a quick healthy meal, this chain of fast causal restaurants is great.
 For breakfast, they have fresh juices, smoothies, acai bowls, and avocado toasts.
 And for lunch, delicious salads, wraps, bowls, turkey/veggie burgers, platters, and sandwiches.
 Keep in mind, they have little to no atmosphere making it a perfect place to order via Uber Eats.
-The Surfside location is Kosher and my personal favorite.
-I generally order the Poke Bowl with Baked Chicken over cauliflower rice or the Teeka Salad with Baked Chicken, no quinoa.
+The Surfside and Aventura locations are Kosher and my personal favorites.
+I generally order the Poke Bowl with Baked Chicken over cauliflower rice or the Teeka Salad with Baked Chicken.
 I also love the chicken and tuna salad.

 Miami Juice (Sunny Isles)

 While difficult to park, Miami Juice is hard to beat for great healthy food.
 The portions are enormous and everything is yummy.
 They have a huge menu including breakfast and lunch options.
 They are famous for their stuffed potatoes, but also have delicious salads, sandwiches, and platters.
 I usually get the MJs Salad (sub romaine) with grilled chicken.

 One more healthy option is this chain of fast casual yumminess (my favorite is the newest location in the Design District).
 If you’re looking for beautiful (insta-worthy) food, this is your spot.
 The Perfect Egg Sandwich is killer, as is the Kale Caesar with Grilled Salmon.
 Everything is super fresh, colorful, and absolutely delicious.